taviso/ctftool/README.md

 This tool was used to discover many critical security problem with the CTF protocol that have existed for decades.

-If you just want to test an exploit, follow these steps:
+If you just want to test an exploit on Windows 10 x64 1903, run or double-click `ctftool.exe` and enter this command:

 ```
-> ctftool.exe
 An interactive ctf exploration tool by @taviso.
 Type "help" for available commands.
 Most commands require a connection, see "help connect".